 Phase 2 is triggered if problems are discovered in Phase 1.
 Phase 2 will continue to define the scale of the problem and the plan for repairs.
 The scope of a Phase 2 report will depend on the problems identified.

-January 1, 2023– Condo Associations and Co-ops must submit the number of buildings on their property in writing to the DBPR.
+It appears that your association will be required to register with the DBPR before January 1, 2023.
+Associations and Co-ops must submit the number of buildings on their property over 3 stories in writing.
 This must also include the following: the total number of units in each building on the property, the address of each building, and the county in which each building is located.

 July 1, 2024– 25 and 30 year milestone inspections must be submitted to your local county authority by a licensed engineer.